EsmondKim/kim_esmond_divvyup_casestudy/README.md

 This is currently a known issue, and this project is for academic and proof of concept purposes and not for production.
 Devs are aware of the issue and will correct if dev continues.

+Decimal Formatting: Currency decimals ending in 0 are sometimes displaying as $4.2 instead of $4.20, and so on.

 ## YouTube

 https://www.youtube.com/watch?v=OhaOyPQwF4c